joheenc/joheenc.github.io/index.md

 ## Research Interests

 Currently I'm working on:
-- SMBH transients (quasi-periodic eruptions, tidal disruption events, and nuclear transients)
+- Supermassive black hole transients (quasi-periodic eruptions and tidal disruption events)
-- Ultracompact X-ray binaries
+- Ultracompact X-ray and white dwarf binaries
 - High performance computing, data processing algorithms, survey science

 As an undergrad, I also worked on exoplanets, but those days are behind me.